Map Chart

 5. From the ‘Mapping’ menu, select the desired map database.
 (This is almost always ‘Built-in’.)
 The Chart Editor attempts to resolve values in the selected geographic field against the corresponding layer in the map database.

-If the field was shown with an unmapped location icon geo not mapped, this means you may need to resolve location names.
+If the field was shown with an unmapped location icon unmapped location, this means you may need to resolve location names.
 To do this, follow the steps below:

 2. Select an unmatched location in the left panel, and choose the correct match from the right panel.
 Use the ‘Algorithm’ and ‘Search’ options to help you find the desired match.